 North Carolina students from kindergarten through college can submit their artwork for a chance to be featured on billboards across the state

-TheNorth Carolina Clean Energy Technology Center (NCCETC) has officially launched the 2nd Annual “Keep Our Air Clean” Student Art Contest, where students residing in North Carolina from kindergarten through college can submit their artwork focused on the theme of actions that individuals and families can take to reduce the amount of air pollution from vehicles.
+TheNorth Carolina Clean Energy Technology Center (NCCETC) has officially launched the 2nd Annual “Keep Our Air Clean” Student Art Contest, where students in North Carolina from kindergarten through college can submit their artwork for a chance to be featured on billboards across the state!

 Artwork should focus on actions that people can take to reduce air pollution from vehicles and help keep our air clean.
 Examples: walking, biking, using public transportation, using electric vehicles or biofuels, and more.
 Please make artwork family-friendly and non-partisan.
 You can learn about the alternatives at cleantransportation.orgorfuelwhatmatters.org.

 Artwork in a more horizontal rectangular shape (about the shape of a billboard) is recommended.
 Recommended dimensions: 400h x 1400w pixels at 72 ppi in RGB mode 400h x 840w pixels at 72 ppi Save as JPG, PNG or BMP at maximum quality

 The winner will be chosen based on: